Sup2point0/Assort/~writing/origins.md

 ### Salutations!
 “sup” (lowercase) has become, without a doubt, my go-to and absolute favourite greeting.
 It acts as both a greeting and conversation starter, can be taken to mean either, and sets an informal and fun tone.
 The latter is also why the lowercase here is important.
 Friends of mine may recount instances where I accidentally send a capitalised `Sup`, and immediately correct it with `*sup` – which might appear rather questionable, but is absolutely vital. [^sauce: trust bro]

 “suppety sup” (pronounced `/ˌsʌpətiˈsʌp/`) is sparingly used as a playful and cuter variant.
+It can be taken to follow the format of “hippety hop”.

-Figure 1 illustrates my usage of various greetings in conversations with friends online.
+To illustrate how prevalent my usage of “sup” is, data was collected from my conversations with people online [^tool, consent], and is illustrated in the figures below.

 [ Greetings Census Distribution | Data collected and totalled across several personal Discord chats and servers. ]